LyonsLab/PhytoOracle/docs/advanced.rst

 This tutorial is meant for users who will be swapping between available extractors or integrating new ones.
 It will provide in-depth instructions into changing the workflow files and ....

 You should be comfortable using:
+  - Jx language
-  - cctools.
+  - CCTools.
-  - Docker Containers.
+  - Docker containers.
   - iRods.
   - HPC.
   - More.